flathub-infra/website/backend/README.md

 # Flathub website backend

 This is the fastapi based backend for https://www.flathub.org Not the backend for flathub itself.
-Go here, if your looking for that https://github.com/flathub/flathub
+Go here, if you're looking for that https://github.com/flathub/flathub

 ## Development